Spooni-Development/spooni_development_website/docs/doc_mappings/new-hanover/spooni_emerald_ranch.md

 ---
 title: Emerald Ranch
-description: SPOONI Emerald Ranch MLO for RedM - Working ranch with multiple buildings and livestock areas.
-Major agricultural property for New Hanover roleplay in Red Dead Redemption 2.
+description: Working ranch with multiple buildings and livestock areas in New Hanover.
 ---

 # 🏠 Emerald Ranch